-Unless otherwise specified, these Rules apply to ships for which the date of contract for construction is on or after 1st of July 2018.
+Unless otherwise specified, these Rules apply to ships for which the date of contract for construction as defined in TL- PR 29 is on or after 1st of July 2019.
 New rules or amendments entering into force after the date of contract for construction are to be applied if required by those rules.
 See Rule Change Notices on TL website for details.